-There are those narcissistic people and people not on the disorder that if you don’t heal your insecurities within yourself, they will find them and rip them wide open to hurt you, to cut you deep and make you feel worse about yourself to make them feel better about themselves.
+There are those narcissistic people and people not on the disorder that if you don’t heal your insecurities within yourself, narcissists will find them and rip them wide open to hurt you, to cut you deep and make you feel worse about yourself to make them feel better about themselves.

 You might find after a narcissistic relationship, if it was your parents, a long term best friend, your partner, or a boss, you are now afraid to speak up for yourself, full of self-doubt, constantly apologising, and also in fear of judgment from others over anything you say and do, constantly questioning yourself about your own actions and intentions.
 For fear of reactions, saying the wrong thing, upsetting people and not being liked, which just loses who we are.

 When you’ve been gaslighted with phrases like, “that never happened, I told you last week, you need help, your crazy and you are insecure.”
 When you’ve been told.
-“You can not do that, and they don’t like you, they talk about you.”
+“You can not do that, and they don’t like you.
+They talk about you.”
 The world becomes an extremely confusing and insecure place to live in your own mind, and gaslighting is an insidious form of mental abuse, causing you to lose your own reality.

-When you genuinely think about it, you might also notice that you played down the things they did to you, “it didn’t happen that often, we were in a relationship anyway.
+When you genuinely think about it, you might also notice that you played down the things they did to you, “it didn’t happen that often.
+We were in a relationship anyway.”

 Many Psychologists believe that insecure attachment develops in early childhood, those first relationships and bonds we create with our primary caregivers, which builds the foundation for the types of relationships we have in adult life.

 Unfortunately, many people are then only capable of forming insecure attachments to others.
-The bond is more through fear, getting into relationships with mixed emotions, feelings and beliefs, either from a childhood of previous negative relationships can lead to the fear of rejection, and becoming dependent on those you should really walk away from.
+The bond is more through fear, getting into relationships with mixed emotions, feelings and beliefs, either from a childhood of previous negative relationship experience can lead to the fear of rejection, and becoming dependent on those you should really walk away from.